Information for Students

 Accommodations work best when planned well in advance!
 While all requests will be considered as received, know that late requests may result in delays in having accommodations in place when needed.
 We strongly encourage students to follow this time line:

-For Fall Incoming Students: Interview with dS staff by mid- May - Complete Request for Accommodations by mid July
+For Fall Incoming Students: Interview with dS by mid- May - Complete Request for Accommodations by mid July

 For Spring Incoming Students: Interview with dS by mid October - Complete Request for Accommodations by mid- December